Know your rights

 Buying second-hand from a business

-Under the Consumer Guarantees Act, you have more legal rights if you buy from a second-hand dealer or a charity shop than if you buy from a private seller, unless the sale is for a charitable purpose.
+Under the Consumer Guarantees Act (CGA), you have more legal rights if you buy from a second-hand dealer or a charity shop than if you buy from a private seller.
+However if you received items from a charitable organisation and the main purpose is for your benefit, then you are not covered by the CGA guarantees.

 Anyone in business who deals in second-hand products or scrap metal has to be licensed, apart from charity shops.
 To find out if a business has a licence, check the public register of the Licensing Authority of Second-hand Dealers and Pawnbrokers (external link) on the Ministry of Justice website.